particleOne-3/particleOne-3/README.md

 ## About Me

 I'm a Computer Science student and backend developer who enjoys turning real-world problems into clean, working software.
-My focus is on building reliable backend systems, and I'm actively growing into full-stack and system design work as well.
+My focus is on building reliable backend systems, and I'm actively growing into full-stack development and system design.

-- 🎓 Computer Science student
-- 💻 Backend developer, learning full-stack
-- 🧩 Enjoy solving practical, real-world problems
-- 📈 Interested in building systems that scale
-- 📚 Consistently learning new tools and technologies

 <br/>